DeepLearningLisbon/reading-group/README.md

 You'll need `streamlit=^0.80`, `pandas` and `matplotlib`.

 ### Storage
-This app uses a git branch as storage for small data, in order to avoid having to set up and maintain a separate data storage.
+This app uses a git branch of this same repository as storage for small data: branch `data`.
+This avoids having to set up and maintain a separate data storage.

+#### How to's
+1. **How to know the participants submitted?** Got to [participants.json in the `data` branch](https://github.com/DeepLearningLisbon/reading-group/tree/data/data/participants.json)

+2. **How to reset the participant counting?** Delete the data files, commit and push to the `data` branch.

+####

 ### Secrets
 If the data repo is private and you're running locally, then in order to run the app you need